wmfs/tymly-data-types/README.md

 # tymly-data-types

-> A library of data types often found in digital services.
+> A work-in-progress library of data types often found in digital services.

 ## <a name="install"></a>Install
 ```bash